hoprnet/ethereum-provider/README.md

 - Create 4 Debian linux machines, they can be bare metal or virtual machines.
 - In case that you are using a dynamic ansible inventory, then modify the [hosts.yaml](./inventories/hosts.yaml) file to assign the hostnames to the desired groups `loadbalancers` and `nethermind`.
 Some dynamic ansible inventories use tag machines for grouping, so tagging the machine would be a simplier way.
 - In case that you are using a static ansible inventory, then create a file called `ssh_config` at the root of this repo that will have the ssh configuration to connect to those linux machines.
-Here is an example of the contents of this file:
+Here is an example of the contents of that file:
   ````
-  # Add this line to your ~/.ssh/config file
   ## Load Balancers
   Host primary
       HostName W.X.Y.Z